 If you’re running a business, it’s vital to understand your target audience.
-One of the best ways to do this is through the creation of a customer persona.
+One of the best ways to do this is through the creation of a persona.
 A customer persona is a representation of the demographic and key traits of their lifestyle.
 It tells you all about the needs and wants of your average customer.

 The customer persona includes demographic details like age and disposable income and psychographic details like needs and purchase behavior.
 Personas define the types of customers and provide an insight into how the customer thinks, behaves, and acts.

 A buyer persona enables brands to deliver focused and relevant content to the audience.
 Let’s start by looking at customer personas in greater detail.

 Let’s start by looking at a typical buyer persona and the details you need to fill in.

 When you’re creating your persona, think of your buyers as real people.
 The buyer profile includes demographic data like age, location, and disposable income, as well as the customer’s needs, pain points, and lifestyle choices.
 The completed persona gives deep insight into customer behavior and their purchase triggers.

 The next logical question is, ‘where does one get all this information from?’
 The answer is simple; from the customers themselves.

 Building a buyer persona involves researching your existing and prospective customers to learn more about them.
 This will help you build your customer base.
 Talk to your customers and ask them open-ended questions to get greater details.

 Don’t ask questions that can be answered in yes or no. You want to understand why the buyer has a like or dislike.
 Customer feedback should always be your starting point while building your buyer persona.